IMIO/imio.updates/README.rst

 * -v, --vars : Define env variables like XX=YY, used as: env XX=YY make (or function). (can use multiple times -v)

+* -z, --patchdebug: Used to patch instance-debug. (only for imio.project.pst)

 To change log level when running instance script, change LOGGER_LEVEL in run_script.py.

 Helper methods